personalunion/exploreUPnP/README.md

 Feel free to commit your ideas.

 #### Thanks to miniupnp (https://github.com/miniupnp/miniupnp):
-Using a custom fork here.
+Using a custom fork of your library here.
 Will make a pull request soon.

 No warranty for anything.